Price

 The Lofoten Islands stretch 118 miles into the Norwegian Sea from Norway’s coast.
 Ships in the archipelago’s cozy fishing harbors are dwarfed by the hulking massifs rising from the waters.
 The setting was ideal for Norse settlements in the early Viking Age.
 Cod has long been harvested from these waters as they come here to spawn.
 More recently, the fish have been caught from traditional rorbus, charming cottages that hover above the waters on stilts.
 The Lofoten Islands are beautiful any time of year, but the summertime midnight sun illuminates their magnificent glory.

-Journey to what was once believed to be the “end of the world,” where sea monsters lurked and ships were lost on treacherous waters.
-Renew your body, mind and spirit in our Scandinavian-inspired spa, a Nordic sanctuary of holistic wellness, today while at sea.
+The Norwegian Sea is known for the bounty of seafood it has provided since medieval times.
+Norwegians still catch cod here and serve it fresh and flaky—far more delicious than the dried and preserved fish made by their ancestors.
+Renew your body, mind and spirit in our Scandinavian-inspired Spa, a Nordic sanctuary of holistic wellness, today while at sea.
 Whether you unwind in the Sauna, refresh in the Snow Grotto or take a dip in the Thermal Pool, you will feel recharged and revitalized.

 Geiranger is the gateway to some of coastal Norway’s most magnificent natural treasures.
 Nearby, the Seven Sisters Waterfall tumbles 1,000 feet into the fjord’s water, while directly across the fjord, the Suitor Waterfall also plunges down a steep face.
 The overlook known as Eagle’s Bend towers 2,000 feet above the village, accessed via a winding mountain road with 11 hairpin turns.
 The Norwegian Fjord Center puts all this natural splendor into perspective with fascinating exhibits.